Level/abstract-level/README.md

 ###### `batch` (object)

-The `batch` argument of the hook function is a ~~subset of the [chained batch](#chainedbatch) API with only `put()` and `del()` methods~~.
-The presence of one or more hook functions will change `db.put()` and `db.del()` to internally use a batch, so that hook functions can add more operations to that batch.
-The hook function thus doesn't have to care whether the input came from `db.batch()`, `db.put()` or other.
+The `batch` argument of the hook function is an interface to add operations, to be committed in the same batch as the input operation(s).
+This also works if the originating call was a singular operation like `db.put()` because the presence of one or more hook functions will change `db.put()` and `db.del()` to internally use a batch.
+For originating calls like [`db.batch([])`](#dbbatchoperations-options-callback) that provide multiple input operations, operations will be added after the last input operation, rather than interleaving.
+The hook function will not be called for operations that were added by either itself or other hook functions.

-For hook functions to be generic, it is recommended to explicitly define a `keyEncoding` and `valueEncoding` on operations (instead of relying on database defaults) or to use an isolated sublevel with known defaults.
-Operations added by hook functions will be processed after all of the input operations (rather than interleaving).
-It is assumed that such operations can be freely mutated by `abstract-level`.
-Unlike input operations they will not be cloned before doing so.
+###### `batch = batch.add(op)`

-Because the `batch` argument follows the chained batch API, its methods also take a `sublevel` option.
-This is useful to atomically commit data to another sublevel and to encode that data via the sublevel (meaning to respect its default encoding, which in the above example is `charwise-compact` for keys of the `index` sublevel).
-For further details please see [chained batch](#chainedbatch).
+Add a batch operation, using the same format as the operations that [`db.batch([])`](#dbbatchoperations-options-callback) takes.
+However, it is assumed that `op` can be freely mutated by `abstract-level`.
+Unlike input operations it will not be cloned before doing so.
+The `add` method returns `batch` which allows for chaining, similar to the [chained batch](#chainedbatch) API.

-The hook function will not be called for batch operations that were added by either itself or other hook functions.
+For hook functions to be generic, it is recommended to explicitly define `keyEncoding` and `valueEncoding` properties on `op` (instead of relying on database defaults) or to use an isolated sublevel with known defaults.

 #### `hook = db.hooks.postopen`